American-Forests/landsat-processing/README.md

 # landsat-processing
 A notebook that details how we process our landsat data.
-Note: this script version is in a single-threaded jupyter notebook, I outlined where to multi-process and multi-thread to get a speed boost.
+Note: this script version is in a single-threaded jupyter notebook to make it more portable, I outlined where to multi-process and multi-thread to get a speed boost.

 ## Speed Boost